 It is stongly recommended that students use a desktop or laptop computer for viewing or completing assignments in online coursework as the course experience can be significantly different when viewed on a cell phone, a mobile app, or a tablet.

-The online learning web page offers more information about courses being offered, FAQs, etc..
+For more information about The online learning web page offers more information about courses being offered, FAQs, etc..

 Academic Calendar